 1. Call ahead.
 Service providers are required by law in many cases to accommodate travelers with special needs.
 However, most need some time to make the necessary arrangements.
 Mention your needs at the time of reservation, and call the provider 24 to 48 hours before your arrival to confirm that proper accommodations have been made.

 2. Be specific and clear when describing a disability.
 Not all service providers know the "lingo" of accessible travel, or the medical terms for certain conditions.
 Give as many details as you can about what you can and can't do, and don't downplay the severity of the disability.
 The more information a service provider has, the better they will be able to accommodate you.
+If they promise you certain accommodations, try to get these promises in writing.

 3. Be specific and clear when describing the trip to your doctor.
 A doctor can often prescribe measures for coping with an unusually long flight, limited medical facilities at your destination, the unavailability of prescription drugs and other pitfalls of traveling.
 Be prepared -- in some cases, your doctor may question the advisability of travel.
 For more information, see Medications for Travel.